Fast Concurrent Data Sketches: Generic concurrent sketch algorithm

 After signalling to $t_0$, $t_i$ waits until $prop_i \neq 0$ (line~\ref{l:wait}); this indicates that the propagation has completed, and $t_i$ can reuse its local sketch.
 Thread $t_0$ piggybacks the hint \emph{H} it obtains from the global sketch on $prop_i$, and so there is no need for further synchronisation in order to pass the hint.

 Before updating the local sketch, $t_i$ invokes shouldAdd to check whether it needs to process \emph{a} or not.
-This pre-processing minimises the need for synchronisation.
 For example, the $\Theta$ sketch discards updates whose hashes are greater than the current value of $\Theta$.
 The global thread passes the global sketch's value of $\Theta$ to the update threads, pruning updates that would end up being discarded during propagation.
 This significantly reduces the frequency of propagations and associated memory fences.

-Query threads use the snapshot method to capture a snapshot of the global sketch $globalS$.
-As snapshot and merge can be run concurrently, there is no need to synchronise between the query threads and $t_0$.
+Query threads use the snapshot method, which can be safely run concurrently with merge, hence there is no need to synchronise between the query threads and $t_0$.
+The freshness of the query is governed by the $r$-relaxation.
+In the full paper~\cite{rinberg2019fast}, we prove Lemma~\ref{lemma:genereic-strong} below, asserting that the relaxation is $Nb$.
+This may seem straightforward as $Nb$ is the combined size of the local sketches.
+Nevertheless, proving this is not trivial because the local sketches pre-filter many additional updates, which, as noted above, is instrumental for performance.